 In order to use TriSignUp, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

-Ordinary Mortals Triathlon (OMT) is a reverse order sprint distance (5 km run, 12.5-mile bike, 300-yard pool swim) triathlon for all us "Ordinary Mortals" - from the first time triathlete to more competitive triathletes on a fun and challenging course.
-The race is the Saturday before Mother's Day so all the ladies crossing the finish line get a flower!
+Normally, Ordinary Mortals Triathlon (OMT) is a reverse order sprint distance (5 km run, 12.5-mile bike, 300-yard pool swim) triathlon for all us "Ordinary Mortals" - from the first time triathlete to more competitive triathletes on a fun and challenging course.

 Bring the kids for the youth triathlon, Mini Mortals Triathlon, after the adult race.
 This is a family friendly event often attracting several families of two or three generations racing together the same day!